What Is an ETF?

 There are two common ETF costs to be aware of:

 • Expense ratios.
 Almost all ETFs charge an expense ratio, which is charged as a percentage of your invested assets.
 For example, the Vanguard Total Stock Market Index ETF has an expense ratio of 0.03%.
 If you invest $10,000 in that ETF, your annual cost will be $3.
-Not bad, not bad at all.
+Not bad.
 Compare that to a 1% expense ratio: If you invest $10,000, you’ll be paying $100 a year.
 Be sure to compare expense ratios when investing in ETFs and mutual funds.

 • Bid/ask spreads.
 With ETFs, you’re buying shares on an exchange, thus competing with other buyers and sellers.
 The bid/ask spread is the difference between the highest price a buyer will pay for a particular investment and the lowest price a seller will sell it for.
 That spread is a type of trading cost to you when you buy or sell an ETF.
 Read more about bid/ask spreads in this Vanguard commentary.